-This Indian Standard (Fifth Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Cement and Concrete Sectional Committee had been approved by the Civil Engineering Division Council.
+This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Cement and Concrete Sectional Committee had been approved by the Civil Engineering Division Council.

-This standard was first published in 1951 and subsequently revised in 1958, 1967, 1976 and 1989.
-This revision incorporates the experience gained with the use of this standard and brings the standard in line with the latest developments in this field.
+This standard was first published in 1976 under the title, 'Specification for high strength ordinary Portland cement' and subsequently revised in 1989 and rechristened as 'Specification for 43 grade ordinary Portland cement'.
+This revision incorporates the experience gained with the use of this specification and brings the standard in line with the latest developments in this field.

-Since the fourth revision of this standard, a large number of amendments were issued from time-to-time in order to modify various requirements based on experience gained with the use of the standard and the requirements of the users, and also keeping in view the raw materials available in the country and found suitable for the manufacture of cement.
-The important amendments included: use of performance improvers for addition during clinker grinding stage, incorporation of requirement of chloride content for the cement used in structures other than prestressed concrete, permitting use of 25 kg, 10 kg, 5 kg, 2 kg and 1 kg bags for packing of cement, and requirements of packing cement for export.
-In view of the large number of amendments, the Sectional Committee decided to bring out this fifth revision of the standard incorporating all these amendments so as to make it more convenient for the users.
-Further, following are the significant modifications incorporated in this revision:
+Since the first revision of this standard, a large number of amendments were issued from time-to-time in order to modify various requirements based on experience gained with the use of the standard and the requirements of the users, and also keeping in view the raw materials available in the country and found suitable for the manufacture of cement.
+The important amendments included: use of performance improvers for addition during clinker grinding stage, incorporation of requirement of chloride content for the cement used in structures other than prestressed concrete, permitting use of 25 kg, 10 kg, 5 kg, 2 kg and 1 kg bags for packing of cement, and requirement of packing cement for export.
+In view of the large number of amendments, the Sectional Committee decided to bring out this second revision of the standard incorporating all these amendments so as to make it more convenient for the users.
+Further, following are the other significant modifications incorporated in this revision: